drliangjin/minipy/docs/anaconda.md

 ## Windows Users:

-1. Download Anaconda (Python 3.7 version) from (https://www.anaconda.com/distribution/)
+1. Download Anaconda (Python 3.7 version or higher) from (https://www.anaconda.com/distribution/)

 2. Install Anaconda via the graphic installer, using recommended settings.

 3. Open Anaconda Prompt

-4. Create a new virtual environment by typing: `conda create -n minipy python=3.7`
+4. Create a new virtual environment by typing: `conda create -n minipy python`

 5. Press `Return` or Type `Y` and `Return` to continue the process

 6. Once created, you can now activate the environment: `conda activate minipy`

 7. You should see the prompt now turns to be something like this `(minipy) C:>...` Congratulations!
-You installed Python 3.7 inside our conda virtual environment
+You installed Python inside our conda virtual environment

 8. Now you need to install required packages such as Jupyter by entering: `conda install Jupyter`